 Instead, there are stretching apps for your phone (*cough cough* WeStretch), Yoga videos on YouTube, and HIIT workouts over Zoom.
 You can find the best type of exercise that works for you, and it is often free or low-cost, which means it often works better in your budget than a pricy gym membership that is impossible to cancel.

 Whether you don’t feel like getting outside because of poor weather or because you have gotten stuck in isolation, you can still get your daily steps in!

 If you have a treadmill at home, that is a great way to push yourself as hard as you want to, while watching your favourite show.

 If you don’t have a treadmill, allocate a certain amount of time you want to walk for or steps you want to achieve.
-From there, turn on your tunes, the audiobook you’ve been meaning to listen to, or even noise-cancelling headphones if you want to think in silence and walk around your house.
-You can pace around a specific room or wander around your house in a random path.
+From there, turn on your tunes, the audiobook you’ve been meaning to listen to, or even noise-canceling headphones if you want to think in silence and walk around your house.
+You can pace around a specific room or wander around your house on a random path.
 You can even try a walking meditation if you want to kill two birds with one stone!

 Create (or find) a 30-day challenge.